LIFESTYLE FOR HEALTH

-6. Sex is not love!
+Sex is not love!
 Sex can be part of a loving relationship in marriage, but love is not about sex at all.
-Older people know this is the absolute truth.
+This is the absolute truth.

-8. Sex and hatred.
+Sex and hatred.
 For women, particularly, sex is an emotional involvement that often causes severe hatred of men later when the relationship doesn’t work out.
-Girls and women must understand this well or they all tend to fall into the same trap of thinking men “love” them when it is mostly sexual interest driven by hormones that most men and most women do not understand at all.
+Girls and women must understand this well or they all tend to fall into a trap.
+They think men “love” them when it is mostly sexual interest driven by hormones.

-10. So-called safe sex.
-There is no such thing, not even kissing on the mouth!
+So-called safe sex.
+There is no such thing.
 All can spread STDs.
 Do not kid yourself, your friends, your children or partners.
 Sex is not a safe activity if you wish to avoid spreading infections.
 Condoms may be helpful if they are fresh, and better if two are used at one time.
 However, they are not guarantees for preventing either pregnancy or diseases.
 An old-fashioned idea for women, mainly, that may help a little is washing or douching the genital organs, inside and out, after intercourse with plenty of soap and water.
 However, this is certainly no guarantee of safe sex.

 A diaphragm is better, but somewhat less effective and less spontaneous.
 Condoms are best if two are used, if they are new and fresh, and only when used correctly.
 Timing sex (the rhythm method with mucus measurement and temperature measurement), works well if a woman’s cycle is regular.

-Mild and gentle exercise is the only type recommended while on a nutritional balancing program.
+Gentle exercise is the only type recommended while on a development program.
 Exercise only to flex and tone the body, and little else.
 Gentle walking, gentle bicycling, gardening and other similar activities are best.
 Rebounding is another simple, safe form of exercise promotes lymph drainage.

 Limiting exercise is a difficult concept for some doctors and laymen to embrace.
 Reasons for limiting all vigorous activities include:

-1. Dr. Eck found that most people are exhausted.
-This is evident on most hair mineral analyses.
+1. Most people are exhausted.
+This is evident from the burnout patterns found on most hair mineral analyses.